flippenc/Anisotropic-Extensions-of-Nonlocal-Interaction-Models/README.md

 -   This research was presented at the [VCU Poster Symposium for Undergraduate Research and Creativity](https://academics.provost.vcu.edu/transformative-learning/undergraduate-research/poster/).
 The poster from this presentation is `UROP Poster.pdf`

--   Some of thenumerical results for this research were obtained using the Teal Cluster from VCU’s High Performance Computing Facility.
+-   Some of the numerical results for this research were obtained using the Teal Cluster from VCU’s High Performance Computing Facility.
     Information about the facility [can be found here](https://research.vcu.edu/cores/hprc/facilities/)